sylodev/community-actions/Snippets/Brian-ObjectPerset/ObjectPerset-Number.md

 # Note
-You're currently viewing the **Numbered** version of this snippet so this version obviously parses numbered keys for your perset.
+You're currently viewing the **Number**ed version of this snippet so this version obviously parses numbered keys for your perset.

 ## Instructions (Base Code)
 - Replace every instance of `PERSET` with the name of your perset.
-- Replace all `KEY` with the key in your perset.
+- Replace all `KEY`s with a key from your own perset.

 ## Example Perset
 > **Perset Name:** `fruits`